 Finding Your Ikigai in Medicine

-As I have noted Ikigai is often translated as ‘reason for being’, the reason why you get up in the morning.
+As I have noted, Ikigai is often translated as ‘reason for being, the reason why you get up in the morning.
 It is believed that your Ikigai must be fulfilled before you can die.
-While it is not always easy to find one’s Ikigai, there are some things to keep in mind when searching for it.
+While it is not always easy to find one’s Ikigai, there are some things to remember when searching for it.

 How to find your Ikigai